 a lichen plant can be sniffed out by a hungry caribou.

-lichens, their main winter food source) that may be low in nutrients but
+lichens, their main winter food source.
+Lichen may be low in nutrients but

 Discuss animal adaptations.
 Use examples such as long necks on giraffes for reaching

-high branches of vegetation, or large eyes on owls for hunting in the night.
+high branches of vegetation or large eyes on owls for hunting at night.

 Brainstorm other examples of animal adaptations.
 Discuss adaptations of the caribou

 for their environment.

 - Break into small groups and brainstorm ways to build a model of a caribou